Supercharge the One Person Framework with SQLite: Rails World 2024

 I like to say that SQLite supercharges Rails.

-SQLite runs embedded within your Ruby process and the thread that spawns it.
+SQLite runs embedded within your Ruby thread and the process that spawns it.

 So, it’s not a database in the way you might be used to.